 2. Work with a relocation assistance professional to get referrals to other services

 A relocation assistance service provider can help you embrace your new community with consultations on everything from housing and child care to spouse employment and stress management.
 Find a relocation service provider by selecting relocation assistance program and your installation from the drop-down menu on MilitaryINSTALLATIONS.

 3. Check out Armed Services YMCA programs for family bonding opportunities and meeting new neighbors

 Armed Services YMCA provides several programs designed to help military families – with a particular focus on helping junior enlisted service men and women – grow their networks of support.
-Operation Outdoors sponsors family, youth and teen camps at their 34 branches and affiliate locations.
+Operation Camp sponsors family, youth and teen camps at their 34 branches and affiliate locations.
 These meaningful experiences help families bond with other members of the military community while offering tools to cope with the unique challenges of military life.
-The Parent and Me education program teaches strategies to help with early childhood development in a community of support where parents and children can learn from each other.
+Operation Little Learners teaches strategies to help with early childhood development in a community of support where parents and children can learn from each other.

 4. Explore Morale, Welfare and Recreation activities to have fun and meet new people

 Meet new people and connect with fellow military families as you hit the links, go bowling or play air hockey with your kids at the recreation center.
 As the military’s network of support and leisure activities, the Morale, Welfare and Recreation program sponsors a variety of activities – something for everyone to enjoy – both on and off on the installation.
 Take advantage of opportunities to relax, laugh and bond with your new neighbors.